 As an unnamed member of that delegation said at a meeting of Detroit's Common Council: "We do not want a bust. ...
 We want a big monument, even if it costs $25,000, and we want it with feet."

 It originally stood on the northern end of Washington Boulevard at Park Avenue, bookending the boulevard with the Alexander Macomb Monument to the south.
 Detroit's Italian community used to lay wreaths each year at the monument's base on Columbus Day.

 In November 1987, the monument was removed in order to be restored, and was then rededicated the following year at East Jefferson Avenue and Randolph Street.

-The bust has been the target of protest and vandalism over the years given Columbus' brutality toward native people.
+The bust had been the frequent target of protest and vandalism over the years given Columbus' brutality toward native people, including enslavement and murder.